-NZ experts predict coronavirus 'worst-case scenario' and reveal how we can prevent it
+NZ experts paint picture of coronavirus 'worst-case scenario' and how we can prevent it

 Of those, a small number would die, Wiles said.

-"So that's if we did nothing.
+"So, that's if we did nothing.
 But it's very clear that we're not going to do nothing."

-How many people would be infected depended on how the public behaved, she said.
+How many people would be infected depended on how people behaved, she said.

 "Everything is about, how do we stop transmission and how do we protect the most vulnerable in our communities who would be the most impacted?"

-Baker said that countries that don't contain the rapid spread of the virus will see a large chunk of its people infected.
+Baker said countries that don't contain the rapid spread of the virus will see a large chunk of its people infected.

 "At the moment, fortunately, New Zealand is in containment mode," he said.